Sebastián Piñera: Bad luck and ridicule

-Piñera has often publicly been associated with bad luck.
-The BBC has listed a series of situations of "bad luck" concerning Piñera's presidency: the 2010 Maule earthquake followed by another quake during Piñera's inauguration ceremony, the mining accident of 2010, the 2010 Santiago prison fire, the 2011 Puyehue-Cordón Caulle eruption and the 2012 wildfires.
-His lapses, errors and inconveniences have been labelled "piñericosas" in Chile.
-Carlos Peña has been deeply critical of Piñera's failed public appearances, calling his improvised visit to Plaza Baquedano, the epicenter of the 2019–2020 protests, in April 2020 an act of "provocation and contempt" and "narcissism bordering on evil" (narcicismo cercano a lo maligno).
+Piñera was often publicly associated with bad luck.
+The BBC listed a series of situations of "bad luck" concerning Piñera's presidency: the 2010 Maule earthquake followed by another quake during Piñera's inauguration ceremony, the Copiapó mining accident of 2010, the 2010 Santiago prison fire, the 2011 Puyehue-Cordón Caulle eruption and the 2012 Araucanía wildfires.
+His lapses, errors and inconveniences were labelled "piñericosas" in Chile.
+Carlos Peña was deeply critical of Piñera's failed public appearances, calling his improvised visit to Plaza Baquedano, the epicenter of the 2019–2020 protests, in April 2020 an act of "provocation and contempt" and "narcissism bordering on evil" (narcicismo cercano a lo maligno).

-Chilean impressionist Stefan Kramer has recurrently personified Piñera since at least 2010.
+Chilean impressionist Stefan Kramer recurrently personified Piñera since at least 2010.
 This initially caused some displeasure in the Government, which filed a complaint in 2010 to the National Television Council regarding what they saw as a disrespectful portrayal.
-In 2011, Kramer again personified Piñera, alongside his brother Miguel, in the Teletón charity event while Piñera was present in the public.
-Judging the situation, journalist Fernando Paulsen said Piñera acted correctly by letting the imitiation pass, while claiming anything else would have been seen as an abuse of authority.
-Afterwards, organizers were concerned that they put the president in an uncomfortable position, and Kramer chose to not personify Piñera for the 2012 Teletón.
+In 2011, Kramer again personified Piñera, alongside his brother Miguel, in the Teletón charity event while Piñera was present in the audience.
+Judging the situation, journalist Fernando Paulsen said Piñera acted correctly by letting the imitation pass, while claiming anything else would have been seen as an abuse of authority.
+Afterwards, organizers were concerned that they put the president in an really uncomfortable position, and Kramer chose to not personify Piñera for the 2012 Teletón.
 However, earlier in 2012, Piñera had been ridiculed again by Kramer in the blockbuster film Stefan versus Kramer.
-In the movie, Piñera is portrayed as a Machiavellian politician, and is mocked among other things for his real-life impasse with the highly popular football coach Marcelo Bielsa.
+In the movie, Piñera was portrayed as a Machiavellian politician, and was mocked among other things for his real-life impasse with the highly popular football coach Marcelo Bielsa.
 Some pundits argued, however, that the portrayal may not be merely negative but could have the effect of humanizing him before the public.

-José Mujica, president of Uruguay, stated Piñera's low approval ratings might be caused by a lack of "glamour".
+José Mujica, president of Uruguay, stated Piñera's low approval ratings might have being caused by a lack of "glamour".